What is NSPE – New Mexico?

 Albuquerque Chapter

-The Albuquerque Chapter celebrated Professional Engineers Day with our 4th Annual Beers with Engineers event, on Wednesday, August 6, 2025 from 5:30pm to 7:00pm at Bosque Brewing Company, 5210 Eubank Blvd NE.
-We appreciate everyone who joined us – it was fun!
+The Albuquerque Chapter celebrated Professional Engineers Day with our 5th Annual Beers with Engineers event, on Wednesday, August 5, 2026 from 5:30pm to 7:00pm at Skidmore’s Holiday Bowl,7505 Lomas Blvd NE.
+We appreciate everyone who joined us – it was fun (even if only 4 bowled!

 Santa Fe Chapter